fbbdev/plot/README.md

 Header-only.

-Compile examples with C++14 support; link with `-lm`.
+Compile examples with C++14 support; link with `-lm` (gcc/libstdc++ >= 4.9
+required; tested with gcc 4.9, gcc 6.0 and clang 3.9).
 The library tries to detect terminal capabilities automatically; a xterm-compatible terminal is recommended.

 A CMake build environment is provided which will build examples and